Positions for Law Graduates in Academia

 - Administrative positions

-- Many practitioners teach part-time as “adjunct” faculty, because they love teaching.
+- Part-time positions as “adjunct” faculty.
 These positions pay a small stipend and are not typically a direct gateway to a full-time teaching position.
+Practitioners hold these positions because they love teaching.

 What Law Graduates Do in Academia